Michigan Farmland Preservation Tax Credit

 Historical Past-Year Versions of Michigan Form 4594

-We have a total of eleven past-year versions of Form 4594 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of Form 4594 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2019 Michigan Farmland Preservation Tax Credit